hritiksharma21/f1-performance-analysis-dashboard/README.md

 # 📊 Formula 1 Performance Analysis Dashboard

+> Execution-based analysis of Formula 1 performance using Power BI (1950–2025)

 ## 🔍 Overview
 This project analyzes Formula 1 performance using historical data (1950–2025) to evaluate drivers, constructors, and championships beyond traditional metrics such as wins and total points.